What to do when you’ve been bitten by a dog

 Based on size, activity level and aggressiveness of play, several breeds of dogs have a higher probability for injuring a human.
 The Centers for Disease Control and Prevention (CDC) has listed numerous high-risk breeds, including German Shepherds, Doberman Pinschers, Pit bulls, Alaskan Malamutes and Siberian Huskies.

-My neighbor’s dog bit my daughter and left some nasty scars.
+My neighbor’s dog bit my daughter and left some terrible scars.
 They are good people, and I’m not the kind of person who files lawsuits.
 What should I do?

 Responsible dog owners maintain liability insurance, usually in the form of homeowners’ insurance policies.
-Most policies specifically cover dog bite damages and would provide a source of recovery for medical expenses, deductibles and damages for the pain and suffering associated with the bite.
+Most policies specifically cover dog bite injuries and would provide a source of recovery for medical expenses, deductibles and compensation for any permanent scarring, and the pain and emotional trauma associated with the bite.
 Consultations with qualified plastic surgeons are very helpful in determining the extent of the bite’s damage and whether the scars can be minimized.
-If your neighbor has insurance, we will ask him or her to cooperate with processing a claim, first explaining that he or she is not being sued and that we are hopeful that insurance will cover the damages.
+If your neighbor has insurance, we will ask him or her to cooperate with processing a claim, first explaining that he or she is not being sued and that we are hopeful that insurance will cover the damages without us ever having to file a lawsuit!

 I was riding my bike down the road when a mean dog chased me and bit me on the leg.
 What can be done to prevent this from happening again?